 Zoom down six lanes of 650-foot snow-covered slopes!
 You can enjoy the thrill in a single canvas-covered tube or tie multiple tubes together.
 And if the little ones need a break, warm up with hot cocoa at Sliders Cafe.
-You can buy tickets for two-hour sessions ($20) or spend just $5 more on a four-hour session.
-There are even Friday night specials where snow tubing is only $15 for a three-hour session (5-8 p.m.).
+Tickets are sold on a first-come, first-serve basis and are not available for pre-purchase at this time.

-If reasonable pricing and awesome tubing aren’t enough reason to visit, The Windham Mountain Adventure Park also offers ice skating, two zip lines, kids’ snowmobiles and – of course – skiing and snowboarding.
+Windham Mountain Adventure Park also offers ice skating, kids’ snowmobiles and – of course – skiing and snowboarding.
 Day and night, this park is guaranteed to keep you entertained all winter long.

 Snow Tubing in Connecticut